2 Penny Stocks Insiders Are Buying

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-The Trade: FlexShopper, Inc. (NASDAQ: FPAY) Director Jo Howard Dvorkin acquired a total of 4456 shares shares at an average price of $1.73.
-The insider spent $7,719.68 to buy those shares.
+The Trade: Agile Therapeutics Inc (NASDAQ: AGRX) CEO Al Altomari acquired a total of 26200 shares shares at an average price of $1.26.
+The insider spent $33,095.84 to buy those shares.

-What’s Happening: In May, FlexShopper reported a loss for its first quarter.
-The company’s shares are mostly unchanged year to date.

-What FlexShopper Does: FlexShopper, which operates as a holding company in the US, is engaged in providing certain types of durable goods to consumers on a lease-to-own basis and providing lease-to-own (LTO) terms to consumers of third-party retailers and e-tailers.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.